 Drizzle with olive oil and season generously with Dalkin & Co Lemon Pepper Seasoning, plus a pinch of salt and pepper.
 Toss to coat evenly.

 Meanwhile, make the sauce by melting butter in a small saucepan over low heat.
-Stir in olive oil, garlic, lemon zest, lemon juice, and parmesan cheese.
+Stir in olive oil, garlic, lemon zest and lemon juice.
 Once fragrant, remove from heat.

 FAQ's